yt-project/unyt/paper/paper.md

 Lastly, In Figures 4 and 5, we present benchmarks of NumPy `ufunc` operations.
 A NumPy `ufunc` is a fast C implementation of a basic mathematical operation.
-This includes arithmetical operators as well as trigonometric and special functions.
+This includes arithmetic operators as well as trigonometric and special functions.
 By using a `ufunc` directly, one bypasses the Python object protocol and short-circuits directly to the low-level NumPy math kernels.
 We show both directly using the NumPy `ufunc` operators (Figure 4) as well as using the same